 A “no contact” provision often is used in Florida cases of domestic violence.
 This provision means that the accused can have no contact with the accuser.
-This can be complicated if the alleged victim decides to start contacting the accuser on their own volition.
+This can be complicated if the alleged victim decides to start contacting the accuser of their own volition.
 If this does occur, legal representation can step in to seek to get the “no contact” provision amended.

 Domestic Violence Injunctions in Florida

-If the facts warrant, a judge will issue a temporary injunction which will place restrictions on the person accused of domestic violence.
+If the facts warrant, a judge will issue a temporary injunction that will place restrictions on the person accused of domestic violence.
 The accused does not have an opportunity to be represented in this proceeding, and the order often is valid for up to 15 days.
 The judge also will set a hearing in the future to determine whether the injunction will remain in place, be made permanent or be dismissed.

 Some of the most common injunctions made in protective orders include: